Marriage and Family Therapist Associate

 Languages: English

-People I work with may be: - struggling to engage meaningfully in their lives and relationships - seeking individual therapy to support couples therapy - wanting to understand and change after having an affair - having difficulty communicating and connecting in a partnership - wanting to feel closer as adults in a family together (siblings, parent/child) - wanting to explore ideas and experiences around masculinity - navigating feelings about being new dads
+People I work with may be: - struggling to engage meaningfully in their lives and relationships - seeking individual therapy to support couples therapy - wanting to understand and change after having an affair - having difficulty communicating and connecting in a partnership - wanting to feel closer as adults in a family together (siblings, parent/child, extended/chosen family) - wanting to explore ideas and experiences around masculinity - having the experience of being new dads

 Specialties